Beth checked the social apps on her phone again, even though it'd only been three minutes since her last look. But this time, payoff.

-Brad's friends ask him why he put up with this.
+Brad's friends ask him why he puts up with this.
 His family wonders, too.
 The truth is, there's a part of this roller coaster that's absolutely ecstatic.
-He hangs on, waiting for those times of intimacy and excitement--short as they may be--to come.
+He hangs on, waiting for those times of intimacy and excitement to come.
 Lisa is an emotional speedboat hurtling through storms, and he's hanging on like a skier dangling helplessly behind, just trying to keep above water.
-He feels exhausted, and trapped.
+He feels exhausted and trapped.

 What is Emotional Entanglement?

 Entanglement happens when the boundaries in a relationship are blurred, and the emotional well-being of one or both participants is dependent upon the other in a way that sacrifices psychological health and autonomy.
 What makes these unhealthy relationships so confusing are the parts of the cycle when intense pleasure or illusory fulfillment occur.
 This can create the illusion that leaving the unhealthy behind would require forever neglecting our desire for the good stuff.

 These enmeshed relationships can be between partners, friends, siblings, or parent and child.
 They are characterized by:

 happiness, contentment, and pleasure being contingent on the other person

 intense anxiety or inability to be happy when there's no access to or control over the other person